 handling of integer-based design variables for a fully mixed-integer capable solution.
 Specifically, a method for integer-coded design variable crossover and mutation, standard genetic algorithm operations, were de- veloped.
 Crossover of an integer design variable across two population members with integer values z1 and z2 is simply a random integer in the interval, [z1, z2].
 Similarly, mutation of an integer design variable is a random integer number selected between the lower and upper bounds.

 The user selected parameters and initial conditions for the NSGA-II algorithm were selected to foster a broad and fluid search of the entire tradespace.
 A population size of 30 was initialized with Latin Hypercube sampling across the range of permissible design variable values from the lower bound to the upper bound.
 Thus, this was truly a tabula rasa (blank slate) approach to substructure design.
 The probability of crossover during the optimization was set to 0.9 and the probably of mutation was 0.4.
-Both of these values are considered high, in the context of genetic algorithm scientific literature, but again enabled a broard and fluid search of the tradespace.
+Both of these values are considered high, in the context of genetic algorithm scientific literature, but again enabled a broad and fluid search of the tradespace.

 By design, the NSGA-II algorithm is well-suited to global optimization by traversing a broad span and combination of design variable values.
 However, for single-objective optimization (such as mass or cost minimization), the crossover and mutation operations, with their inherent use of random numbers, are inefficient at searching a design space neighborhood for local minima.
 Thus, after the genetic algorithm terminated, another local optimization was performed.